 The Florida statute of limitations determines how long you have to file a lawsuit.
 If you miss the deadline, your case will be dismissed, and you will miss the opportunity to recover damages from the at-fault party.

-For most personal injury cases, the statute of limitations is four years.
-This deadline applies to motor vehicle accidents, product liability cases, and premises liability cases, among others.
-Medical malpractice cases and wrongful death claims have a shorter two-year statute of limitations.
+For most personal injury cases, the statute of limitations is two years.
+This deadline applies to motor vehicle accidents, premises liability cases, medical malpractice cases, and wrongful death claims.

 Your case may have a statute of repose.
 This is different from a statute of limitations.
 A statute of repose extends beyond the statute of limitations and sets a final deadline based on the date of the action.
 This may give you more time to file a claim based on when you learn or have reason to know the cause of your injury.